wfaugust/wfaugust.github.io/_pages/3experience.md

 ****

 **Research Assistant**,  2012 – 2014.
- *Fields*: Computational Chemistry, Functional Materials *Hefei National Laboratory for Physical Science at Microscales*, Hefei, China
+ *Fields*: Computational Chemistry, Functional Materials.
+ *Hefei National Laboratory for Physical Science at Microscales*, Hefei, China

 ·    Analyzed a large amount of data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries